digiltd/oh-rtd-test/REST-API.md

 In order to send a command to an item, you would use the item uri (`http://localhost:8080/rest/items/Temperature_FF_Office`) and send an HTTP POST with the according command in the request body as text/plain.

+It's also possible to send a status update using a HTTP GET request (`http://localhost:8080/CMD?Temperature_FF_Office=12.3`).
+This way it's actually possible to send status updates simply through a web browser address bar.

 ## Sitemap Resource

 The request